mobinasri/flagger/ext/secphase/README.md

-## SecPhase: Phasing the long reads aligned to the diploid assemblies
+## SecPhase: Phasing the long reads aligned to dual/diploid assemblies

 ### Motivation
-When we align long reads (HiFi or ONT at this time!) to the diploid assembly of the same sample, the reads coming from homozygous regions may not be aligned to the correct haplotype.
+When we align long reads (HiFi or ONT at this time!) to the dual/diploid assembly of the same sample, the reads coming from homozygous regions may not be aligned to the correct haplotype.
 Other possible locations of such reads are usually reported in the secondary alignments by the aligner.
 Finding the correct haplotype becomes even harder if our assemblies are erroneous.
 Breaks and indel errors in the assembly may mislead the aligner.